destr0ya/destr0ya/README.md

-- 👋 Hi, I’m @destr0ya, founder of Precision Sports Technology!
-- 👀 I’m interested in computer vision to assess exercise technique.
-- 🌱 I’m currently learning classification algorithms.
-- 💞️ I’m looking to collaborate on software designed to make lifting weights more engaging and rewarding.
-- 📫 You can reach me at emma@precisionsportstech.co!
+Founder of Precision Sports Technology, developing software to provide real-time feedback and analysis on exercise technique to reduce risk of injury, enhance performance and increase motivation. www.precisionsportstech.com